mxagar/airbnb_data_analysis/Blog_Post.md

 My analysis has concentrated on the listings file, which consists in a table of 5228 rows/entries (i.e., the accommodation places) and 74 columns/features (their attributes).
 Among the features, we find **continuous variables**, such as:

 - price of the complete accommodation,
-- maximum number of persons that can be accommodated,
+- accommodates: maximum number of persons that can be accommodated,
 - review scores for different dimensions,
 - reviews per month,
 - longitude and latitude,